Hipólito Rincón

-Hipólito "Poli" Rincón Povedano (born 28 April 1957) is a Spanish former footballer who played as a striker.
+Hipólito "Poli" Rincón Povedano (born 28 April 1957) is a Spanish former professional footballer who played as a striker.

 He played mainly for Real Madrid and Real Betis in a 13-year career, amassing La Liga totals of 239 games and 81 goals.

 Having won 22 caps for Spain, Rincón appeared with the national team at the 1986 World Cup.

 Club career

 Rincón was born in Lavapiés, Madrid.
 A Real Madrid youth graduate, he served three loan stints during his tenure, one in the lower leagues with CD Díter Zafra, eventually making his debut for the former's first team on 14 October 1979 in a 3–2 home win against Real Zaragoza and scoring twice as a second-half substitute; he could never impose himself in the capital side's main squad, however, totalling only 16 La Liga games from 1979 to 1981.

 Rincón joined Andalusia's Real Betis for the 1981–82 season, netting 20 league goals in his second year which earned him the Pichichi Trophy, even though his team could only rank 11th.
 He went on to score 93 times in all competitions for the club, and retired at the end of the 1988–89 campaign aged 32 after suffering top-flight relegation.

 In 2004, Rincón served briefly as Betis neighbours Xerez CD's director of football.
-He also worked as sports commentator for Cadena SER and Cadena COPE.
+He also worked as a sports commentator for Cadena SER and Cadena COPE.